ThomasMertes/seed7/src/read_me.txt

   FLOAT_ZERO_DIV_ERROR: Defined when the C compiler classifies a
                         floating point division by zero as fatal error.

+  CHECK_FLOAT_DIV_BY_ZERO: Defined when a C floating point division
+                           by zero does not return the IEEE 754 values Infinity, -Infinity or NaN.
+In
+                           this case the interpreter checks all
+                           float divisions and returns the correct
+                           result.
+Additionally the Seed7 to C
+                           compiler generates C code, which checks
+                           all float divisions ( / and /:= ) for
+                           division by zero.
+The generated C code should, when executed, return Infinity,
+                           -Infinity or NaN instead of doing the divide operation.

+  ISNAN_WITH_UNDERLINE: Defined when the macro/function _isnan() is
+                        defined in <float.h> respectively <math.h>
+                        instead of isnan().

+  USE_ALTERNATE_LOCALTIME_R: Defined when the function
+                             alternate_localtime_r() should be used
+                             instead of localtime().

+  USE_LOCALTIME_R: Defined when the thread-safe function
+                   localtime_r() should be used instead of
+                   localtime().

+  USE_LOCALTIME_S: Defined when the thread-safe function
+                   localtime_s() should be used instead of
+                   localtime().

+  DEFINE_OS_ENVIRON: Defined when environ respectively _wenviron
+                     is not defined in <stdlib.h> or <unistd.h>.
+                     In this case environ respectively _wenviron
+                     must be defined.

+  INITIALIZE_OS_ENVIRON: Defined when environ respectively
+                         _wenviron is NULL unless getenv() is
+                         called.

   LIMITED_CSTRI_LITERAL_LEN: Defined when the C compiler limits
                              the length of string literals.